thesunRider/Reubus/README.md

 goto [http://localhost:8843](http://localhost:8843)
 to check wether the node editor is working.

-Open IE and load the maptest.html to rum a check on wether ActiveX is enabled.
+Open IE and load the maptest.html to rum a check on whether ActiveX is enabled.

 ### Adding Packages